Difference between Hydrating and Moisturizing Skin

-This way, you are adding adding moisture to the skin, and then ensuring it stays put throughout the day.
+This way, you are adding moisture to your skin, and then ensuring it remains throughout your day.
 If you have dry skin and are only using a moisturizer, chances are you are feeling the need to apply it multiple times throughout the day.
-While the moisturizing ingredients may appear to have helped smooth those dry flaky spots, they are not fixing the root of your condition.
+While the moisturizing ingredients may appear to have helped smooth those dry flaky spots, they are not fixing the root of your skin’s condition.
 Moisturizers are only masking the issue at hand.

 You can increase the water content of your skin by incorporating a hydrator into your daily routine!
 Not only will this practice help your skin regain its proper moisture balance, it will also increase the effectiveness of your moisturizer.
 Hydrating ingredients make your skin more receptive to absorbing all the beneficial ingredients offered by your moisturizer.
 A little will go a long way when your moisturizer becomes more powerful by applying the products in the right order.
 This gives you the added bonus of saving money in addition to having healthy, moist skin!